IvanChernyshov/NistChemPy/README.md

 ## How To

-The main NistChemPy features including search and compound manipulations are shown in [HowTo IPython notebook](HowTo.ipynb).
+The main NistChemPy features including search and compound manipulations are shown in the [tutorial](tutorial.ipynb).